 A complacent leader drains an organization because others take on the same behavior and this saps energy, dulls attitudes, lowers productivity, and causes a drain on the brain.
 In contrast, the ripple effect of enthusiasm and a positive outlook is incredible because it energizes people and encourages them to lean forward beyond the boundaries of a job description.
+More gets done when people think of a job description as a starting point rather than a list of the only things they're allowed to do.

-More gets done when people Work that is thoroughly fulfilling and rewarding is desirable but probably quite rare.
-Even my job, the best one on enuipus, leaves me ready to go home sometimes.
+Work that is thoroughly fulfilling and rewarding is desirable but probably quite rare.
+Even my job, the best one on campus, leaves me ready to go home sometimes.